acerjak/Code-Refactor/README.md

 * The URL of the deployed application.

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

-## Project Description
-1. Reformatted the existing code to have a more logical structure.
-2. Added alt attribute to all images.
 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.